BlasBenito/myWebsite/content/post/07_vif_explained/index.markdown

 # Summary

-In this post, I dive deep into Variance Inflation Factors (VIF) and their crucial role in identifying multicollinearity within linear models.
+This post focuses on Variance Inflation Factors (VIF) and their crucial role in identifying multicollinearity within linear models.

 The post covers the following main points: